Bright finder

 If you aren't sure why you are using so many prims in your parcel or rental...

-In short, the Bright Finder will search and report on all the objects on a parcel of land.
-You can search by owner, or using a object-name search string.
-You don't even have to own the parcel - you can find items in your rental, your favourite sandbox, wherever you happen to be - all you need to be able to do is rez the one prim search ball.
+In short, the Bright Finder will find and report on all the objects on a parcel of land.
+You can optionally filter the results by owner, or a search string to be found in object names.
+You don't even have to own the parcel - you can find items in your rental, your favourite sandbox, or wherever you happen to be - all you need to be able to do is rez the one prim search ball.

-Then click the ball and click "SEARCH!".
-It will turn invisible, and disturb no one as it flies round searching.
-It will report progress as it goes, and send a message every time it finds an item, giving the items name, owner, prim count, and an SLURL link which will teleport you straight to the object.
+The ball will turn invisible, and disturb no one as it flies round searching.
+It will report progress as it goes, and send a message every time it finds an item, giving the items name, owner, land impact, and an SLURL link which will teleport you straight to the object.
 While it is searching, you don't have to wait - just get on with your day: you don't even have to stay in the same region, the messages will keep coming if you leave.

-Most searches are completed within a few minutes: and at the end of the search, the ball will report the number of objects found, the total prim count, and then delete itself.
+Most searches are completed within a few minutes, and at the end of the search, the ball will report the number of objects found, the total land impact, and then delete itself.
 But as the ball is copyable, you can rez another from your inventory whenever you need it.

-There are a lot of search devices on Second Life, but most have a range of only 96m, and can find 16 items at most - because the scripting language can only see 96m and report 16 object names in one command.
+There are a lot of search devices on Second Life, but most have a range of only 96m, and can find a 32 objects at most - because they make a single use of Second Life's scripting language search function, which can only see 96m and report 32 object names.
 The Bright Finder is a real search utility, and will search an entire parcel, from 0m to 4096m up in the sky - the entire space you can build in.

 Simple, fast, flexible, and comprehensive.
-Use it to find your objects and manage your own or your visitors prim counts: the Bright Finder is *the* serious search tool.
+Use it to find your objects and manage your own or your visitors land impact: the Bright Finder is *the* serious search tool.

 INSTRUCTIONS